herobd/Visual-Template-Free-Form-Parsing/README.md

 * `-a confThresh=[float]`: Threshold used for detections.
 * `-a pretty=[true,light,clean]`: Different ways of displaying the results.

+### run.py

+This script will load an image and create a copy of it with bounding boxes annotated.

+Usage: `python run.py image.png image_result.png`

+The requirements to run this script can be found in `requirements.txt`.
+It also requires the [trained weights](https://github.com/herobd/Visual-Template-Free-Form-Parsing/releases/tag/w1.0) to be downloaded and saved to `saved/detector/checkpoint-iteration150000.pth`.

 ## File Structure

 This is based on victoresque's pytorch template: https://github.com/victoresque/pytorch-template